-1893 methamphetamine first synthesized in Japan as decongestant
+1893 methamphetamine first synthesized in Japan as decongestant the embrying factor is oversiting.

 - Used by German, English, American, and Japanese military in WWII for performance enhancement. - First epidemic occurred in Japan when the military dumped large quantities into the civilian market - Popular among truckers and west coast bikers in 1970s - DESOXYN to treat ADHD and obesity - Speed, Crystal, Crank, Ice, Meth, Tina